JoseGuadiana/ValidityIndex/README.md

 ### Results
 ![ROC-AUC for example](images/VIC_results.png)

 **Figure 1**.
-ROC-AUC mean of 10-kfold cross-validation.
-The error bars are the standard deviation of the kfold cross-validation.
+ROC-AUC mean of 10 K-fold cross-validation.
+The error bars are the standard deviation of the K-fold cross-validation.

 |r   | max ROC-AUC   |Max Classifier|